Leafwing-Studios/leafwing-website/content/blog/debugging-lessons/index.md

 With the [release of Bevy 0.8](https://bevyengine.org/news/bevy-0-8/), I decided that it was finally time to release the next version of [leafwing-input-manager](https://github.com/leafwing-studios/leafwing-input-manager).
 It was going to be great!
-Mouse wheel support, gamepad axes, virtual dpads: just crammed with features that users have been asking for since the very beginning.
+Support for mouse wheel, gamepad axes, virtual dpads: just crammed with features that users have been asking for since the very beginning.

 The [examples](https://github.com/Leafwing-Studios/leafwing-input-manager/tree/main/examples) were behaving as expected, the [migration to Bevy 0.8](https://github.com/Leafwing-Studios/leafwing-input-manager/pull/170) was painless,